duarteocarmo/duarteocarmo.com/README.md

 Bare with me, I'm still working on it.

 ## TODO
-- shiver article
-- check mobile usability
-- check highlights and consider transition script
-- dark mode?
+- Dark mode?
+Not sure about this one - remember to check code snippets